 The entry of women into boxing has now forced manufacturers to churn out gloves that are cut to fit the unique female hand’s structure right from scratch.
 So, as a female fighter, you are no longer tied to men’s small-sized gloves.
 This means that you can get a pair of mitts that you don’t have to force your hand into.

 But, hey, pink isn’t the only telltale for the best boxing gloves for women.
 In fact, as you’ll find out in these women’s boxing gloves reviews, color comes last, and for a good reason.

 Fist fighting has been considered a man’s thing since time immemorial.
 And while women started showing interest in this game as early as 1904, they have all along been forced to bear with men’s boxing gloves, particularly going for the small sizes thanks to their seemingly slimmer design.

 Unfortunately, not even the smallest men’s gloves will offer your hands the required protection from the impact of striking trauma.
 That’s because women tend to have slightly smaller hands than men.

 Their fingers are also notably slimmer.
 This means that even if you got a small pair of men’s gloves to force your hands into, your fingers and knuckles may still lack the optimum protection that they need from the bags and your opponent’s dense skull.

-Best boxing gloves for women
+Best boxing gloves for women in 2021

 The Cleto Reyes Hook and Loop Training gloves reign supreme in any discussions of the best boxing gloves for women, not only because of its irresistible pink color but its superb blend of comfort and protection too.